|

 Permanent Judicial

-of the PCUSA.
-It
+Commission of the

-is assumed that many
+It is understood that many

-of the decisions of the respective
+of the decisions of the

-with the two different
+aligned with the two different

 Primary Synods (Auburn